 Next year, I’ll probably hire someone to file both my US and French taxes for me since my financial situation will become a bit more complicated.
 However, if you have a straight-forward financial portfolio, I didn’t find the process extremely difficult once I sat down and worked through what I needed to complete.

 People often complain about France’s bureaucracy (just read the “What challenges do you face in Paris?” responses on Our Paris Stories).
 I do find paperwork to be more complicated compared to the States, but I remind myself that millions of people have been doing it for years so everything is doable once you get yourself organized.

 UPDATE August 18: I am happy to report that I received my avis d’impot mid-August in the mail.
+I ended up paying ~21.65% of my take-home pay.
 The form told me to create an account online which required three pieces of identifying information, one of which first-year tax payers don’t have, the numéro d’accès en ligne.
 Kind of important, right?
 My nice colleague from HR helped me call the office, which wasn’t any help.
 I went to the tax office this morning, and they told me that I won’t receive my numéro d’accès en ligne until the second year… but I can pay by credit card or check (the latter of which has a small tax fee).
 However, when I tried to pay by credit card at the office, the payment was rejected because it was greater than the limit enforced by my bank (even though I had enough funds.)
 I called the bank, but learned it would take one day to process my request to raise the limit… so instead, the tax officer told me I could actually still pay online my first time via this site with my bank info (RIB).
 Et voilà all done.
 Next year, I’ll receive my numéro d’accès en ligne which will allow me to create an online account and choose to have taxes automatically deducted from my paychecks moving forward.